jon-ayala/JONATHANAYALA-CAPSTONE2/README.md

-# Airbnb and COVID: Where Do You Go From Here?
+# Airbnb + COVID: Where Do You Go From Here?

 Analyzing Airbnb short-term rental data in NYC.